Television in Australia: Commencement of broadcasting

+Local content deficit and Vincent Report

+Commercial television licences required local programs for half of all broadcasts (a British import counted as 1/2 of a local program) each week, including six hours of Australian-made dramas.
 In the first decade after the first TV licences were granted, the federal government and the ABCB did not act to enforce local content quotas, and such measures were resisted by the commercial sector.
 As a result, Australian TV was soon dominated by material imported from the United States and (to a far smaller extent) Great Britain.
 In this period nearly every TV drama screened in Australia came from the US and the few programs that were made locally were almost all produced by the ABC.
 In other formats, the few locally produced programs made by or for commercial stations were typically low-cost copies of proven American talk/variety or quiz show formats.
 By the early 1960s, at least 80% of all Australian TV content was sourced from the US and not surprisingly American programs consistently topped the ratings.

-These changes led to a significant concentration of cross-media ownership.
-By 1960, the Packer family's Consolidated Press group controlled Channels 9 in Melbourne and Sydney (the flagship stations that formed the basis of the Nine Network), Melbourne's Herald and Weekly Times group owned HSV-7, and the Fairfax newspaper group controlled ATN-7 in Sydney.
+These changes led to a significant concentration of cross-media ownership, with newspapers' influence over the television industry probably greater than anywhere else in the world.
+By 1960, Frank Packer's Consolidated Press group controlled Channels 9 in Melbourne and Sydney (the flagship stations that formed the basis of the Nine Network), Melbourne's Herald and Weekly Times group owned HSV-7, and the Fairfax newspaper group controlled ATN-7 in Sydney.
 In the view of some media historians, these arrangements established a pattern of "high-level political allegiances between commercial broadcasters and Liberal-National Party governments" and that, as a result, the ABCB "was left very weak and uncertain in its capacity to control broadcaster conduct and exhibited strong symptoms of regulatory capture, or over-identification with the industry it regulated".
+Newspaper TV listings listed the associated television station's programs first, and articles did not discuss competing stations' programs.

 In 1963, the Senate Select Committee on the Encouragement of Australian Productions for Television, chaired by Senator Seddon Vincent (known as the Vincent Committee) presented its report to federal parliament and its findings painted a bleak picture for local producers—the Committee found that 97% percent of all television drama shown on Australian TV between 1956 and 1963 was imported from the United States, and it criticised the ABCB for failing to use its powers to enforce local content standards on television broadcasters, particularly the commercial stations.
 The Vincent Report recommended a sweeping program of reforms but none were implemented by the Menzies Government at that time.